CatalaLang/catala/README.md

     ./install_opam.sh

 This will install `opam`, the OCaml dependency manager and the base OCaml compiler.
+If you're on Windows, the simplest solution would be to use Cygwin or the Windows Subsystem for Linux.

 Next, install all the build dependencies with

     make install-dependencies